Merged districts declared sessions divisions

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-PESHAWAR: The Khyber Pakhtunkhwa government has declared the tribal districts, namely Khyber, Mohmand, Bajaur, Orakzai, Kurram, Northern Waziristan and South Waziristan as sessions divisions.
+PESHAWAR: The Khyber Pakhtunkhwa government has declared the tribal districts — Khyber, Mohmand, Bajaur, Orakzai, Kurram, Northern Waziristan and South Waziristan — as sessions divisions.

-PESHAWAR: The Khyber Pakhtunkhwa government has declared the tribal districts, namely Khyber, Mohmand, Bajaur, Orakzai, Kurram, Northern Waziristan and South Waziristan as sessions divisions.
+PESHAWAR: The Khyber Pakhtunkhwa government has declared the tribal districts — Khyber, Mohmand, Bajaur, Orakzai, Kurram, Northern Waziristan and South Waziristan — as sessions divisions.